BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Parameters

-The functoid takes one mandatory input parameters:
+The functoid takes one mandatory input parameter:

 1. String that represents the text that you want to encode to Base 64

-The output of the functoid is a string, Example: U2FuZHJvIFBlcmVpcmE=
+The output of the functoid is a string.
+Example: U2FuZHJvIFBlcmVpcmE=

 Base64 Decoder Functoid